 tar cfz ~/backup_t2b/bck_$NOW.tar.gz ~/public_html

-Use above script only if you have unlimited web space in your hosting account.
-Some of good hosting provide which gives unlimited space are Bluehost and Hostgator.
+Use the above script only if you have unlimited web space in your hosting account.
+Some of the good hosting providers that give unlimited space are Interserver, Bluehost, and HostGator.

 Note: Don’t forget to give execute permission to this script file.
 You can set your script permission to 0755.

 Step by Step Guide to use Cron Job to take Backup of Website

 The main component of this backup Cron job is the backup script, which will initiate the backup for you.
 I have already given you the backup script above, now let’s begin with the other steps.